Mermade/oas-kit/CONTRIBUTING.md

 # Contributing

 First of all, many thanks for considering making a contribution to this project.

 # Submitting PRs
-Please do not include any changes to `package-lock.json` in your PRs, even if you are updating `package.json`.
-These changes are almost impossible to review for security implications.
-If necessary, `package-lock.json` will be regenerated and committed by a maintainer after your PR is merged.

 Please run the tests before submitting your pull request.